Kinder Morgan, Inc.

 KMI

-Kinder Morgan operates one of North America's largest natural gas pipeline networks.
+Kinder Morgan operates one of North America's largest natural gas pipeline networks in the natural gas transmission industry.

 Investment Opinion: Should I buy KMI Today?